All the Colours of the World Are Between Black and White: Release

 All the Colours of the World Are Between Black and White had its premiere on 17 February 2023 as part of the 73rd Berlin International Film Festival, in Panorama.
+Michael Stütz, director of Panorama, especially cited the visual concept of the film as well as the political relevance of the film as reasons for including the film in the section.

 It was reported on 14 February 2023 that Italy-based Coccinelle Film Sales has acquired world rights of the film.